 These plans offer partial coverage of certain benefits.
 For instance, Plan K covers 50% of most items and Plan K covers 75% of most items.
 All three of these plans are rarely requested by Medicare beneficiaries, so not all carriers offer them.

 Medigap Plan N was created in 2010.
 It offers lower premiums in exchange for you paying copays for certain things like doctor and emergency room visits.
 It also does not cover the Medicare excess charges.
 The lower premiums have been attractive to many beneficiaries, but we sometimes find that policyholders find the small bills for excess charges to be annoying.

 Another great feature is that they enable you to see any doctor that participates in Medicare.
 You will have access to hundreds of thousands of providers across the United States.

 Visiting a doctor is easy with Medigap plans because it doesn’t matter which insurance company your Medigap plan is through.
 As long as the doctor accepts Medicare, he will accept your Medicare supplement too.

 People often get confused about this because there are other types of plans, called Medicare Advantage plans, which require you to use networks.
 As long as you stay with Original Medicare, then you can see any doctor who participates in Medicare.
-(Around 91% of all U.S. physicians).
+Around 93% of all U.S. primary care physicians accept Medicare.